Diamonds Are Forever

 © Wolfgang Kohrn 2001-20

-24 (23 years Bond-Ponysite and 53 Years Diamonds are Forever)
+25 (24years Bond-Ponysite and 54 Years Diamonds are Forever)

-The 429 Mach1 featured however in Paul Newitts article triggered the main research and called also Joseph Brancella in presenting his "real" DAF stunt car in one of the next Mustang Monthlys in 1998.
+The 429 Mach1 featured however in Paul Newitts article triggered the main research and called also Joseph Brancella in presenting his "real" DAF stunt car in one of the following Mustang Monthlys.

-This car was bought by Stars of the Cars later and returned to the US into the Dezer collection.
-It is today well known as "Alley car" with the VIN 1F05M160938, which we cover up on this subpage.
+This car was bought by Stars of the Cars/Peter Nelson and returned to the US into the Dezer collection.
+It is today well known as "Alley car" with the VIN 1F05M160938, which we cover up separately on this subpage.

 Let me explain at this point, why I started research on the DAF cars early on and why they are still my preferred breed of Mustangs.